-- The Zero Fatalities website by the State of Utah provides additional information on distracted driving.
+- The Zero Fatalities website provides additional information on distracted driving.

 - The National Safety Council provides a free Cell Phone Policy Kit.
 It contains information on employer policies, cell phone fact sheet, sample employee policy, key research studies and more.

 - State laws on cell phone use and text messaging may be obtained from the Insurance Institute for Highway Safety website.

 As the insurance consultant for your commercial clients, you can help them weigh the benefits of cell phone use against the costs of potential liabilities.
 After all, says The Hartford, an employee distracted while driving from the use of a cell phone may cause personal tragedy for them and others involved in a collision, as well as potential financial circumstances for the employer.